Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

 If you want to buy cheap flight tickets to Italy and find the nearest airport in Tuscany; you can search for flight tickets on Skyscanner.

-Beside some of the finest Wineries in Italy, Tuscan Cuisine is fantastic.
-Tuscan Cuisine is famous for it's simplicity but use of really high produce like legumes, bread, cheese, vegetables, mushrooms and fresh seasonal fruit.
+Besides some of the finest Wineries in Italy, Tuscan Cuisine is fantastic.
+Tuscan Cuisine is famous for its simplicity but the use of really high produce like legumes, bread, cheese, vegetables, mushrooms, and fresh seasonal fruit.

 Food Travel in Italy is really simple if you are headed for the Tuscan part.

-Tuscany is also known for the wonderful landscapes, it's history - the birthplace of the Italian Renaissance, with great artistic legacy making influences on high culture, history of art and science.
-Some of the world's most famous museums, historical and architectural sights will satisfy any traveller with a lot of sightseeing to go between food and wine!
+Tuscany is also known for its wonderful landscapes, its history - the birthplace of the Italian Renaissance, with great artistic legacy-making influences on high culture, history of art, and science.
+Some of the world's most famous museums and historical and architectural sights will satisfy any traveler with a lot of sightseeing to go between food and wine!
 So if you're into all that I'm pretty sure you will love Tuscany and this part of Italy!

 Hotel and Accomodation in Tuscany

 Enjoy your stay in Tuscany!

 Disclosure: This article contain Affiliate Links, which in short means we get a small commission if you purchase anything we recommend.
 It will not cost anything extra for you but is a help to get our site running and buy us some coffee!
 We love coffee, so thank you very much!